-During the comparable period, the Company recorded \$118,544 of other income relating to the fair value adjustment on the repayable government loans (the "ACOA loans") that relate to eligible costs incurred and claimed during the period, including \$14,236 in the quarter ended July 31, 2019.
-The Company recorded an expense of \$295,807 during the current period, as the fair value of the ACOA loans has been increased to its face value of \$978,332 as of July 31, 2020.
+During the prior year, the Company recorded \$194,078 of other income relating to the fair value adjustment on the repayable government loans (the "ACOA loans").
+The Company recorded an expense of \$295,807 during the current year, as the fair value of the ACOA loans has been increased to its face value of \$978,332.
 The value recorded in other income or expense results from the difference between the face value of the ACOA loans and the fair value of the ACOA loans.
 The fair value of the loans is determined using the present value of the projected repayment of the loan, based on a 3% - 5% royalty on the estimated gross product revenues.
-No ACOA loans were received during the current period.
-The Company recorded \$15,706 (2019 - \$41,813, including \$8,903 in the quarter ended July 31, 2019) of accreted interest on the ACOA loans for the period.
+No ACOA loans were received during the current year.
+The Company recorded \$15,706 (2019 - \$60,330) of accreted interest on the ACOA loans for the year.

-During the comparable period, the Company recorded \$27,000 of accreted interest, including \$9,000 in the quarter ended July 31, 2019, on the convertible notes which were fully accreted during the year ended October 31, 2019.
-Interest of \$7,395 (2019 - \$41,097, including \$13,154 in the quarter ended July 31, 2019) was recognized on the Company's convertible notes prior to the settlement, during the current period.
-The Company recorded gains on the value of its investments of \$3,500 in the current period and \$500 during the comparable period.
+During the comparable year, the Company recorded \$33,000 of accreted interest on the convertible notes, which were fully accreted during the year ended October 31, 2019.
+Interest of \$7,395 (2019 - \$44,250) was recognized on the Company's convertible notes prior to the settlement, during the current year.
+The Company recorded a gain on the value of its investments of \$3,500 in the current year and a loss of \$1,000 during the comparable year.

-During the current period, most of the Company's research and development costs have been covered by the NGen funding grant for the COVID-19 project.
-Therefore no amounts have been accrued for scientific research and development tax credits in the current period.
-In the comparable period, the Company recorded tax credits of \$74,816, including \$49,816 in the quarter ended July 31, 2019.
+During the current year, most of the Company's research and development costs have been covered by the NGen funding grant for the COVID-19 project.
+During the year ended October 31, 2020, the Company recorded tax credits of \$55,000 compared to \$81,826 in the prior year.